strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 ::::

-- Then type the following:
+- Then type the following command:

 ```
 strapi.contentType('plugin::todo.task')